ClickHouse/ClickBench/tinybird/README.md

 # Disclaimer

+The test is done on Tinybird Free trial.

 Benchmarking a database often requires deep expertise and fine-tuning.
 Here, our goal is merely to test the default experience of a new user, i.e. someone who does not invest the time to optimize performance.